Neither yes and no

 The enemy closed up on our main battle line by late morning and tried to overrun us in a series of hasty and rushed attacks.
 Steadfastedly holding their positions, our men repulsed wave after wave of attacks and could have stood their ‘til the Angels blew their trumpets for the ending of the world, but that was not to be.
 Seizing an opportunity, the Corsican gathered together a massive number of cannon, and proceeded to inflict horrendous casualties on the gallant men in the centre of my line.
 At last, unable to take any more of this horrendous punishment, these poor lads pulled back.

+Fortunately I had already sensed a problem in this area and had inveigled on von Grawert to send some cavalry to their rear to support them.
+As the French gunners moved forward to exploit their success they were charged by this cavalry and although the engagement was inconclusive it prevented the French making any more inroads here.
 On my left flank, the French General Soult finally recovered from the debacle inflicted upon him by the gallant Schimmelpfennig Hussars and advanced to engage von Holtzendorff’s men.
 The French showed reckless bravery in charging our guns, taking horrendous casualties as they did so.
 They managed to force von Holtzendorff’s artillerymen back, but at the cost of many shattered and routed units.
 Their cavalry tried to outflank us, making their way to our north. von Holtzendorff sent his remaining cavalry to contest that area with them and a wild swirling cavalry battle ensued.
 Although the French came out of it slightly ahead of our men, their units were so badly used that they were unable to play any further useful part in the battle.

 Over on the other flank, General Ney and his Corps arrived in the early afternoon and battered their way into Isserstadt.
 Despite a gallant and hard fought defence, eventually the French owned the town.
 However, as they attempted to exploit this victory they were met with massed musket and artillery fire that halted them.
 With our cavalry constantly menacing them they formed square and were pummelled mercilessly for several hours.
 The effect of all this was to put a dog leg in the French attack line around the village of Kotscau as their left was held, but the centre and right made slow progress.
 I could see an opportunity for my army to do more than just hold the French, and sent urgent word to Generalleutnant von Ruechel to bring his forces up as a matter of urgency.
 I felt that, if I could quickly bring them on line, then I could use them to launch a strike into the French line that would break it at its crooked point and split it asunder. von ruechel and von Zeschwitz would then be able to exploit deep into the French rear and roll them up.
 With this in mind, I knew that I had to hold the French attention firmly in the centre and keep him closely engaged.

+Reluctantly I looked to Generalmajor von Tauentzein and his gallant men who had so valiantly bought us the time we needed as the morning’s early sun fought its way through the mists.
+With nary a backward glance his whole division moved forward to support von Grawert’s beleagured troops and stiffen the line.
 And just in time too.
 As von Tauentzein took position the Corsican’s Guard appeared through the smoke and mist of battle moving straight towards him.
 If his lads had not answered my call the French would have burst through and all would have been lost.
 Confident of their martial valour the French came on, only to be met by the resolute vollies of our soldiers.
 The Guard staggered but still came on.
 Another volley decimated their ranks and forced them to halt.
 For some of these Frenchmen our Prussian fire was too much and they broke, running for the rear and safety.
 Guardsmen indeed!
 Not a match for Your Majesty’s Musketeers.
 I knew that this was our moment, the moment when we could inflict the crushing blow and looked for von Ruechel.

 As I peered away to the south west an exhausted courier reached me to inform me that the division was delayed and would only reach me in about 30 to 40 minutes.
 With darkness gathering the fighting dwindled.